 And where India led, others followed.
 More businesses are now outsourcing to the Philippines than India for things like customer service.
 But the Philippines’ BPO industry has largely followed the Indian model, taking advantage of the local population’s skills (in this case, English fluency) to develop business, while a supportive government helped with policy and incentives to stimulate investments.

-With millions employed in the sector globally, and businesses increasingly outsourcing non-core functions to take advantage of the savings and the quality that a specialist provider can offer, the BPO industry shows no sign of slowing down.
+With millions employed in the sector globally, and businesses increasingly outsourcing non-core functions to take advantage of the savings and the quality that a specialist provider can offer, the Business Process Outsourcing industry shows no sign of slowing down. .
 And, as it matures as a sector — people are now retiring after spending an entire career in BPOs — the practice is well-established as a way that businesses can help to cut their costs, maintain their profits, and, above all, ensure that their customers are satisfied with their services.